9 lovely facts about Lauren Tewes of 'The Love Boat'

 The Love Boat premiered in 1977 as a TV movie and became the surprise hit of the decade.
 Audiences tuned in for a slew guest stars, and stuck around for the loveable crew.
 The bubbly cruise director Julie McCoy quickly became a fan favorite.

-Today is Lauren Tewes' 63rd birthday.
-To honor the special day, let's sail through these nine facts about your favorite cruise director.
+Let's sail through these nine facts about your favorite cruise director.

 Her last name is easy to pronounce.